mmwheatley/pimp-my-terminal/README.md

 If you do not have a `~/.bash_profile` and a `~/.git_completion`, you can simply copy these files to your home directory.

 Double clicking on the Solarized Dark Yosemite theme will add it as a profile to Terminal and you can then set it as the default.
+Use Menlo Regular 13 pt with 1 for both character and line spacing.